What is Payroll and how are Payroll Calculations done?

 • Gratuity (largely universal and based on your companys’ size)

-Government of India has mandated that the employer record PAN No of every employee whose payroll is getting calculated, especially where taxes are deducted.
-This PAN number is required as a part of many different reports that have to be submitted as a part of statutory filing.
+Moreover, the Government of India mandates employers to record the PAN number of every employee whose payroll is calculated, especially where taxes are deducted.
+Therefore, employers must include this PAN number in various reports submitted for statutory filing.
 There are additional such identifiers including PF No, ESI No that transfer the benefit deductions to the correct employee records.

 Salary calculation modes

-Indian tax structure is fairly complicated with various deductions and exemptions.
-The payroll calculation formula in India incorporates various components such as basic salary, allowances, deductions, and taxes to ensure accurate employee compensation.
+The Indian tax structure includes various deductions and exemptions, making it fairly complicated.
+Subsequently, the payroll calculation formula in India incorporates various components such as basic salary, allowances, deductions, and taxes to ensure accurate employee compensation.

-Accurate deductions (taxes and benefits) are the responsibility of the employer, hence it is important to define the basis of the salary calculation (payroll formula), document it, and share it with all employees.
-You can include this in your company policy document.
+Since accurate deductions (taxes and benefits) are the responsibility of the employer, therefore, it is important to define the basis of the salary calculation (payroll formula), document it, and share it with all employees.
+For clarity, you can include this in your company policy document.

 Most companies use Leave Without Pay (absent without leave) or Days worked to calculate the eligible salary.